-Parameters response timeout <int 1-255> - Set the time, in seconds, the Switch will wait for a response of authentication from the user attempting to log in from the command line interface or telnet interface.
+Parameters response_timeout <int 0-255> - Set the time, in seconds, the Switch will wait for a response of authentication from the user attempting to log in from the command line interface or telnet interface.
+0 means there won't be a time-out.
+The default value is 30 seconds.